 Ida passed away on Sept.
 5, 1970, at the age of 89, in Connellsville State General Hospital.

-George died at home three years later, at the age of 94, on Oct.
+George survived his wife by three years.
+He died at home at the age of 94 on Oct.
 15, 1973.
-They are buried side by side at the Normalville Cemetery.
+Appropriately, they are buried side by side at the Normalville Cemetery.

 ~ Daughter Hazel Pearl (Murray) Johnson ~